 Your knee jerk reaction is to go out and buy traps.
 Truth be told, they may be effective for a small population.
 However, even if you catch a few rodents, there will still be more around.
 Rodents reproduce quickly, and their babies are likely left behind in their nest.
 Therefore, it’s important that you find and destroy the source of the infestation.

 You may also consider poisons.
-Though this can be helpful, using a poison without the help of a professional can be dangerous.
-You may wind up with a dead rodent stuck in your walls or poisoning an animal that is not your target.
+Though this can be helpful, using these types of products without the help of a professional can be dangerous.
+You may wind up with a dead rodent stuck in your walls or poisoning an animal that is not your intended target.

 At the end of the day, once you see a single rodent, there are likely others.
-Our professionals at Aiken Pest Control will work with you to come up with a solution for prevention and removal.
+Our pest control professionals at Aiken Pest Control will work with you to come up with an effective solution for rodent prevention and removal.
 Contact us today!